-Few companies can afford to invest their assets to manage the entire logistical process of moving their products from their facility to each end user.
-The cost of the equipment, labor, and infrastructure to warehouse, transport, and deliver to many locations at variable frequencies while keeping production schedules on pace is prohibitive.
+Few companies can afford to invest their assets to manage the entire logistical process of moving their products from their facility to each end-user.
+The cost of the equipment, labor, and infrastructure to warehouse, transport, and deliver to many locations at variable frequencies while keeping production schedules on pace, making supply chain management prohibitive.

 The essential strategy for a shipper is to ensure the products reach the right destination, undamaged, and on time at the lowest cost.

 Companies that play a role in product movement include:

 What are the functions of these companies and how do they differ?

 What are freight companies?
 They concentrate mostly on cargo movement from Point A to Point B. Although limited in services provided, truckers are considered freight companies since the shipper hires them merely to pick up and deliver.

 What are freight forwarders?
 Both domestically and internationally, they are in the business of finding the best and least expensive methods for moving products.
 These companies may take the role of an agent on the shipper’s behalf or as the principal who handles all documentation and freight management from the source to the customer.
 Freight forwarders negotiate pricing with land, rail, ocean, and air carriers and award freight contracts on the shipper’s behalf.
 Other essential functions include documentation, customs clearance, duty negotiation, and consolidation.

 What are freight carriers?
 They are companies that generate revenue by moving products around the country and the globe.
 These include:

 - Rail services